Are you down with DCA?

 Let me tell you what I have been doing in 2018

-I started 2018 with a small $50 per paycheck contribution to the Vanguard Total Stock Market Index (VTSAX) every 2 weeks on payday.* The cost to purchase every two weeks is free.
+I started 2018 with a small, $50 per paycheck contribution to the Vanguard Total Stock Market Index (VTSAX) every 2 weeks on payday.* The cost (commission) to purchase every two weeks is free.
 You can’t beat that.

 *I automatically purchase VTSAX with my Vanguard Brokerage Account to avoid any transactional trading fees.

 Since the start of 2018, I have increased my automatic contribution from $50 to $150 per payday.
-In April my wife and I both received pay raises so I increased our automatic contribution from $50 to $125 to capture the raises and prevent lifestyle inflation.
-In June, I negotiated a 50% reduction in the cost of our cable package and I banked that savings to get us to the current contribution of $150 per payday.
+In April my wife and I both received pay raises.
+Without delay, I increased our automatic contribution from $50 to $125 to capture the raises and prevent lifestyle inflation.
+In June, I negotiated a 50% reduction in the cost of our cable package and I banked that savings to get us to the current contribution of $150 per paycheck.